sammyd/SwiftJSONShootout/JSONShootOut.md

 - __Rightward Drift__ If the JSON is malformed, or there is a mistake in the parsing code, then `valueForKeyPath()` will return `nil`.
 Therefore you need to check that each time you extract a value, it is not `nil`, and it is of the expected type.
-This leads to the optional-checking tree.
+This leads to the optional-checking tree, the so-called "pyramid of doom".
 - __Type conversions__ If your JSON includes types which are not directly supported by `NSJSONSerialization` (such as `NSURL`) then the conversion code is likely to end up mixed in with the optional checking tree, as it does here.